 • Click the Quick Help tab on the upper-right end of the top bar.

-• Move down the list and click Create Page.
+• Scroll down the drop-down list and click Create Page.

 • Choose a page type.
 The options are a local business, a company, a brand/product, an artist/public figure, entertainment or a cause/community.
-If you are a fashion designer who would like a personal page then select public figure.
-If you don’t have a physical store you can select the brand category.
+If you are a fashion designer in need of a personal page, then select public figure.
+If you don’t have a physical store, you can select the brand category.
 Alternatively, if you would like a page for your land-based store, choose local business.
 Later on, you can change the category of your page if it doesn’t suit your objectives.
 For now, we shall create a local business.

-• Add details to the local business category selected earlier.
+• Add details to the local business category selected earlier (refer to the prerequisites).
 Add the page name and the physical address of your shop.
 Under page category, the choices are local business, local service, shopping & retail, sports & recreation, property, legal, restaurant.
 Yours will certainly be shopping and retail or local business.

 • Add a profile picture, and a cover picture.